bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-front-matter.md

 ## Filtering attributes

 Some attributes can accept indented keys, or key-value pairs, to further define the attribute.
 For example, limit is a key commonly used to restrict the number of objects to return for an attribute.
-To return products similar to the product that a customer is currently viewing – with a limit of six – you would declare front matter as follows:
+To return products similar to the product that a customer is currently viewing – with a limit of six – you would declare Front Matter as follows:

 ```yaml